dilshads/telegram-bot-nova/README.md

 bot.sendContact(chat.id, "012345 012345", "John");
 ```

+Note this is just a random number to illistrate the example.

 ### sendDocument
 Use this to send a file to a target chat.
 You'll need to collect the `video.file_id` with onVideo.
 Be aware that file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
 It won't work.